gasparl/expapp/docs/TUTORIAL.md

 read for humans, as well as unnecessarily increasing file sizes.
 If desired, for subsequent analysis, the JSON format can be easily restructured into newly designated columns per each row.
-(The R script for analysis, included in the boilerplate, also contains such a conversion just to provide an example, using just a couple of lines of code.)
+(The R script for analysis, included in the template, also contains such a conversion just to provide an example, using just a couple of lines of code.)